2 convicted of defamation in blow to China’s #MeToo movement

 Throughout the process, Zou and He said they faced a higher burden of proof under Chinese law.
 Although China allowed sexual misconduct as a ground for lawsuits in 2019, the definition of such harassment remains murky and very few cases are filed.
 Many have been prosecuted in courts as labor disputes or under laws to protect public reputations.

-Tuesday’s decision could discourage others from coming forward with reports of sexual misconduct in future, the defendants said.
+Tuesday’s decision could discourage others from coming forward with reports of sexual misconduct in the future, the defendants said.

-“This is equal to telling someone who was humiliated, who was hurt, that if you don’t have audio recordings or videos of the event, then you better hurry up and shut your mouth,” Zou and He’s lawyer Xu Kai said in a written statement.
+“This is equal to telling someone who was humiliated, who was hurt, that if you don’t have audio recordings or videos of the event, then you better hurry up and shut your mouth,” Zou’s and He’s lawyer, Xu Kai, said in a statement.
 “The court had imposed the entire burden of proof on Zou Sicong and He Qian.”

 “If back then we had the surveillance footage and the police report and then in the court I told this to Deng Fei, then we should be standing in your position as the accuser,” Zou said.
 “This will definitely have a chilling effect.”

-While the judgement was a setback, He said, she still has hope for the movement.
+He said the the judgment was a setback but she still has hope for the movement.

 “I want to know how far we can go with the existing legal system,” she said.